usnistgov/inet/FeatureCAN.md

 	- git commit
 	- git push

-        • Modifications are committed in usnistgov/inet under feature/can branch under the following labels :
+        • Modifications are committed using the following messages :
 	- can_commit, can_commit2, and can_commit3

 # Clone and Build steps :